 112. False information

-A person who, in purporting to comply with a requirement made by or under this Act to give information to the Authority, the CEO, an authorised person or an inspector or a police officer, gives or causes to be given information that to his knowledge is false or misleading in a material particular commits an offence.
+A person who, in purporting to comply with a requirement or request under this Act to give information to the Minister, the Authority, the CEO, a police officer, an inspector or an authorised person, gives or causes to be given information that to the person’s knowledge is false or misleading in a material particular commits an offence.

-[Section 112 amended: No. 54 of 2003 s.
-140(2).]
+[Section 112 inserted: No. 40 of 2020 s.
+93.]

 112A.
 Self-incrimination